NewsWhip/slate/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request could not be parsed 403 | Forbidden -- Your API key is not allowed to access this resource.
+400 | Bad Request -- Your request could not be parsed.
+403 | Forbidden -- Your API key is not allowed to access this resource.
 Your API key is expired or invalid.
 429 | Too Many Requests -- Enhance your calm! or contact us for higher limits!
 500 | Internal Server Error -- We had a problem with our server.
 Please try again later.